siddgood/billboard-hit-prediction/README.md

 Predicting Billboard's Year-End Hot 100 Songs using audio features from Spotify and lyrics from Musixmatch

 ## Overview
 Each year, Billboard publishes its Year-End Hot 100 songs list, which denotes the top 100 songs of that year.
-The objective of this project was to see whether or not a machine learning classifier could predict whether a song would become a hit *([Hit Song Science](https://en.wikipedia.org/wiki/Hit_Song_Science))* given its intrinsic audio features as well as lyrics.
+The objective of this project was to see whether or not a machine learning classifier could predict whether a song would become a hit *(known as [Hit Song Science](https://en.wikipedia.org/wiki/Hit_Song_Science))* given its intrinsic audio features as well as lyrics.

 ## Data & Features
 A sample of 19000 Spotify songs was downloaded from [Kaggle](https://www.kaggle.com/edalrami/19000-spotify-songs), which included songs from various Spotify albums.
 Additionally, Billboard charts from 1964-2018 were scraped from Billboard and Wikipedia.